-- Objective 4: To identify residential structures in Town that are in need of rehabilitation or demolition. - Policy 4.1: Perform periodic inspections and use the definitions of Standard, Substandard, and In Need of Replacement as standards to determine which residential structures shall be rehabilitated or demolished. - Policy 4.2: The Town prefers that every effort should be made to rehabilitate residential structures, where possible, rather than to demolish said structures. - Policy 4.3: Assist any efforts on the part of the Town residents to upgrade neighborhood housing conditions by providing code enforcement assistance. - Policy 4.4: Continue administering and enforcing procedures necessary to implement minimum housing regulations oriented to conserving standard condition housing inventory. - Objective 5: Adequate and affordable housing, consistent with the current character of the Town, shall be provided for the existing population and anticipation population growth, including housing to accommodate any defined specialized needs of low and moderate income, elderly or handicapped or displaced residents. - Policy 5.1: Require developers to coordinate with the Town during the design of residential developments to assure that the Town characteristics are maintained, and any special housing needs are accommodated. - Policy 5.2: Eliminate barriers to low and moderate income housing by providing for a variety of housing types that are consistent with densities established in the FUTURE LAND USE element.
+- Objective 4: To identify residential structures in Town in need of rehabilitation or demolition. - Policy 4.1: Perform periodic inspections and use the definitions of Standard, Substandard, and In Need of Replacement as standards to determine which residential structures shall be rehabilitated or demolished. - Policy 4.2: An effort should be made to rehabilitate residential structures, when possible, rather than to demolish said structures. - Policy 4.3: Assist any efforts made by residents to upgrade neighborhood housing conditions, by providing code enforcement assistance. - Policy 4.4: Continue administering and enforcing procedures necessary to implement minimum housing regulations oriented to conserving standard condition housing inventory. - Objective 5: Adequate and affordable housing, consistent with the current character of the Town, shall be encouraged for the existing population and anticipated population growth, including housing to accommodate any defined specialized needs of low and moderate income, elderly, handicapped, or displaced residents. - Policy 5.1: Require developers to coordinate with the Town during the design of residential developments to ensure that the Town characteristics are maintained, and any special housing needs are accommodated.

-- Policy 5.3: Work with the private sector to assure that standard housing is available to persons that may be displaced through private action prior to their displacement. - Policy 5.4: To upgrade the quality, where necessary, the Town shall apply and enforce the same housing standards for mobile homes and manufactured homes for the existing mobile homes in concert with State requirements for these types of living units. - Policy 5.5: At the time of each Comprehensive Development Plan update, consider the need to designate any housing structures or areas as locally historically significant and in need of special consideration by creating a local historic district or by listing the structure on the State's historical registry, Master File for historically significant structures or places; or the National Register of Historic Places. - Policy 5.6: Identify housing areas in Town that are in a non-conforming status, but worthy of preservation and revise land development regulations appropriately to make said uses conforming; also, in concert with these actions, development standards and criteria to preserve and rehabilitate identified areas. - Policy 5.7: Support programs which attempt to alleviate Countywide housing problems, including the Community Development Block Grant Program and associated activities. - Policy 5.8: Require that standard housing, at affordable cost, is available to persons displaced through any public action prior to their displacement by including such a requirement within the Town Land Development Regulations. - Policy 5.9: Adopt Adult Congregate Facilities, or Assisted Living Facilities regulations which are oriented to meeting the needs of elderly or handicapped Town residents. - Policy 5.10: Participate, under the direction of Palm Beach County, with other local governments, to develop and implement "fair-share" programs to address countywide low and moderate income housing programs. - Objective 6: To provide for location of group homes or day care facilities licensed by the Florida Department of Health and Rehabilitative Services in a manner consistent with the character of existing residential neighborhoods. - Policy 6.1: The Town shall review, and include criteria in its proposed Comprehensive Zoning Ordinance to permit different classes of group homes and day care facilities consistent with State requirements. - Policy 6.2: The Town's Planning & Zoning Departments shall monitor the development and distribution of group homes and day care facilities to ensure that adequate sites and infrastructure are provided and that over-concentration in any residential area is avoided.
+- Policy 5.2: Eliminate barriers to low and moderate income housing by providing for a variety of housing types that are consistent with densities established in the FUTURE LAND USE element. - Policy 5.3: Work with the private sector to ensure that standard housing is available to persons that may be displaced through private action prior to their displacement. - Policy 5.4: To upgrade the quality, where necessary, the Town shall apply and enforce the same housing standards for existing and new mobile homes and manufactured homes per State requirements. - Policy 5.5: At the time of each Comprehensive Development Plan update, consider the need to designate any housing structures or areas as locally historically significant and in need of special consideration by creating a local historic district or by listing the structure on the State's historical registry, Master File for historically significant structures or places; or the National Register of Historic Places. - Policy 5.6: Identify housing areas in Town that are in a non-conforming status, but worthy of preservation and revise land development regulations appropriately to make said uses conforming; also, in concert with these actions, development standards and criteria to preserve and rehabilitate identified areas. - Policy 5.7: Support programs which attempt to alleviate Countywide housing problems, including the Community Development Block Grant Program and associated activities. - Policy 5.8: Require that standard housing, at an affordable cost, is available to persons displaced through any public action prior to their displacement by including such a requirement within the Town Land Development Regulations. - Policy 5.9: Adopt Adult Congregate Facilities and Assisted Living Facilities regulations that are oriented to meeting the needs of elderly or handicapped Town residents. - Policy 5.10: Participate, under the direction of Palm Beach County, and with other local governments, to develop and implement "fair-share" programs to address countywide low and moderate income housing programs. - Objective 6: To provide for location of group homes or day care facilities licensed by the Florida Department of Health and Rehabilitative Services in a manner consistent with the character of existing residential neighborhoods. - Policy 6.1: The Town shall review, and include criteria in its proposed Comprehensive Zoning Ordinance to permit different classes of group homes and day care facilities consistent with State requirements.

+Policy 6.2: The Town's Planning & Zoning Department shall monitor the development and distribution of group homes and day care facilities to ensure that adequate sites and infrastructure are provided and that over-concentration in any residential area is avoided.